auth0/Auth0.swift/FAQ.md

 > [!NOTE]
 > `SFSafariViewController` does not support using Universal Links as callback URLs.

 If you choose to use the `SFSafariViewController` Web Auth provider, you need to perform an additional bit of setup.
-Unlike `ASWebAuthenticationSession`, `SFSafariViewController` will not automatically capture the callback URL when Auth0 redirects back to your app, so it's necessary to manually resume the Web Auth operation.
+Unlike `ASWebAuthenticationSession`, `SFSafariViewController` will not automatically capture the callback URL when Auth0 redirects back to your app, so it is necessary to manually resume the Web Auth operation.

 #### 1. Configure a custom URL scheme